magomimmo/modern-cljs/README.md

 ## [Tutorial 15 - Better Safe Than Sorry (Part 3)][35]

-Configuring a development environment that simultaneously satisfy in a single JVM the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD).
+Configure a development environment that simultaneously satisfy in a single JVM the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD).

+## [Tutorial 15 - On pleasing TDD practitioners][36]

+Make the Test Driven Development Environment more customizable.

 # License